 Keep getting regular check-ups during your pregnancy, to monitor the health of yourself and your baby.
 Talk to your LMC as to how this will be done at different levels.
 They may recommend less frequent visits if you and your baby are healthy, or they might be able to offer telehealth consultations (by video call) for some of your appointments.
 Read more about telehealth.

-If you are asked to go to hospital for care or assessment, be reassured that it is safe to do so at any alert level of the COVID-19 response.
+If you are asked to go to hospital for care or assessment, be reassured that it is safe to do so at any protection framework level (traffic light setting).

 - Check with your LMC that they have safe sleep devices available in the maternity unit if you need one.